ietf-ccamp-wg/ietf-ccamp-otn-path-computation/README.md

 ## Scope

-This repository is for the YANG modeling of OTN- and optical-layer path computation
+This repository is for the YANG modeling of OTN and optical-layer path computation

 ## Abstract

-TBD
+This document describes YANG data models for Remote Procedure Calls (RPCs) to request Path Computation in Optical Networks (OTN, WSON and Flexi-grid).

+The YANG data models defined in this document conforms to the Network Management Datastore Architecture (NMDA).

 ## Contributing